tcdvm/vet-ophtho-notes/corneal-ulceration.md

 ### Corneal stria
 White/grey linear streaks in the deep cornea that occur due to breaks in Descemet's membrane secondary to glaucoma.

+---

+# Corneal Masses

+Etiologies
+1. Corneal neoplasia
+2. Limbal melanoma
+3. Dermoid
+4. Epithelial inclusion cyst
+5. Granulation tissue

+1. Corneal neoplasia: Squamous cell carcinoma is most common but extremely rare in dogs and cats.
+* Diagnostics
+    * Histopath of biopsy specimen, cytology may be suggestive of neoplasia but is rarely diagnostic.
+* Treatment
+    * Keratectomy +/- Strontium irradiation
+2. Limbal melanoma: A darkly pigmented infiltrative benign tumor at the limbus.
+Usually located at the dorsal limbus and are slightly elevated.
+More common in large breed dogs especially German Shepherds and labs.
+These tumors tend to be more invasive and grow more rapidly in younger dogs.
+In older dogs the tumors are more static.
+While these tumors are benign by definition, they can be locally invasive.
+    * Treatment
+        * If it is an old dog and the mass is not progressing, it can be watched.
+Current therapy is diode laser therapy or cryotherapy.
+The diode preferentially photoablates darkly pigmented tissues and is an easy, effective, and minimally invasive therapy.
+Also a full thickness scleral graft can be done.
+3. Dermoid: A congenital brown to pink mass on cornea with hair growing from it.
+Congenital but may not cause a problem until the dog is 6 months to a year of age.
+    * Treatment
+        * Keratectomy, usually dermoids are very superficial
+4. Epithelial inclusion cyst: A raised cystic structure lined by nonkeratinized squamous epithelium.
+Usually caused by trauma.
+    * Treatment
+        * Keratectomy
+5. Granulation tissue: Pink fleshy mass occurring with chronic injury such as entropion.
+Treat inciting cause.
+Topical steroids may be used in select cases to hasten resolution.
+6. Nodular granulomatous episclerokeratitis (NGE): An idiopathic inflammatory lump at the limbus made up of fibroblasts, lymphocytes, and macrophages, with occasional neutrophils and plasma cells.
+Has gone by many other names in the past (nodular fasciitis, fibrous histiocytoma, collie pseudotumor), but these are probably slightly different variations of the same syndrome.
+Has a breed predisposition for Collies and Shelties, but can be seen in any breed.
+    * Treatment
+        * Generally responds to a variety of immunosuppressive strategies, including topical corticosteroids, oral azothioprine and β-irradiation.
+Also can be treated with surgical excision, and even subtotal resection is often curative.